-The binding criteria used to select the investments are the following:
+The binding criteria utilized to select the investments are the following:

-- The overall ESG rating of the portfolio, as calculated based on the proprietary scoring model, must be higher than or equal to the ESG rating of its ESG Index; - Penalisation of the score of securities based on a flag on the presence or absence of ESG controversies: - Penalisation of the score of certain corporate sectors (such as Aerospace & Defence due to their involvement in the weapons industry and military contracting, Casinos & Gambling due to their socially harmful activities) in the rating model by attributing to these sectors a score equal to the minimum between the score provided by MSCI and the upper bound of the CCC rating band; - Application of two blacklists maintained by the Investment Manager which exclude: - Government bond issuing countries and corporate sectors that are deemed not eligible for investments.
-Countries will enter this blacklist upon decision of an ESG Committee, based on the assessment of their respect of social and civil rights or if subject to international sanctions. - Companies active in the non-conventional weapons production (landmines, cluster munitions, chemical weapons and biological weapons). - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+- The overall ESG rating of the portfolio, as calculated based on the proprietary scoring model, must be higher than or equal to the ESG rating of its ESG Indices; - Penalisation of the score of securities based on a flag on the presence or absence of ESG controversies; - Penalisation of the score of certain corporate sectors (such as Aerospace & Defence due to their involvement in the weapons industry and military contracting, Casinos & Gambling due to their socially harmful activities) in the rating model by attributing to these sectors a score equal to the minimum between the score provided by MSCI and the upper bound of the CCC rating band; - Application of two blacklists maintained by the Investment Manager which exclude: - Government bond issuing countries and corporate sectors that are deemed not eligible for investments.
+Countries will enter this blacklist upon decision of an ESG Committee ruling, based on the assessment of their respect of social and civil rights or if subject to international sanctions.

-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.
+- Companies active in the of non-conventional weapons production (landmines, cluster munitions, chemical weapons and biological weapons). - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?

 What is the policy to assess good governance practices of the investee companies?

-To evaluate the governance practices of investee companies, the Investment Manager relies on the governance information obtained from the MSCI and appropriately scored.
-The Investment Manager ensures that the investee companies follow good governance practices by screening the investment universe through the ESG integration in its rating model, which includes the "G" pillar that incorporates corporate governance practices and control procedures behaviour of top management in compliance with laws and professional ethics (as further described above).
+To evaluate the governance practices of investee companies, the Investment Manager relies on the governance information obtained from MSCland appropriately scored.
+The Investment Manager ensures that the investee companies follow good governance practices by screening the investment universe through the ESG integration in its rating model, which includes the "G" pillar that incorporates corporate governance practices and control procedures behaviour of top management in compliance with laws and professional ethics.